devplaninc/devplan-cli/README.md

 ## Self-Update

 The CLI can update itself to the latest production version or to a specific version.
+Note that auto-update functionality is only available in binaries that have it enabled.

 ### Update to the latest production version